TalkingQuickly/talkingquickly.github.io/_posts/2013-09-20-using-chef-to-provision-a-rails-and-postgres-server.markdown

 ---
 This is a brief overview of how to use chef to automate the provisioning of a server for a Ruby on Rails application.
 Sample code is provided as a starting point at <https://github.com/TalkingQuickly/rails-server-template>

+**2021 Update**: a revised version of this tutorial is [available here](/setting-up-ubuntu-20-04-focal-fossa-vps-for-rails-app-deployment)

 <!--more-->

 ## Our Requirements